Table of Contents

 3.2 Detailed information about the right to cancel are provided in the Seller’s instruction on cancellation.

-3.3 The right to cancel does not apply to consumers, who are not nationals of a member state of the European Union at the time of concluding the contract und whose exclusive domicile and delivery address are located outside of the European Union at the time of concluding the contract.
+3.3 The right to cancel does not apply to consumers, who are not nationals of a member state of the European Union at the time of concluding the contract und whose exclusive domicile and delivery address are located outside the European Union at the time of concluding the contract.

 4) Prices and Payment Conditions